All Episodes

 If they win in 2008, I'm warning you, you have no idea just how far left this party wants to take this country.

-This is not the Democrat Party of JFK, even of LBJ.
+This is not, you've heard people say this, this is not the Democrat Party of JFK, even of LBJ.

-Uh there's a new term for that strain of the party, interestingly enough.
+There's a new term for that strain of the party, interestingly enough.

-They're being called neo-libs.
+They're being called neolibs.

-Uh, radical socialist leftists who have at the top of their agenda a resentment for this country as it's currently constituted.
+And the party today is an entirely different group of people, and it's full-fledged, 100% pure leftists, radical socialist leftists who have at the top of their agenda a resentment for this country as it's currently constituted, its institutions that define it and make it great.

 It's the same machine.

-Now, at this radio TV news director uh convention or dinner on Thursday night at the Waldorf Asteria, I think it was in New York where Roger Ailes got the First Amendment award.
+Now, at this radio TV news director convention or dinner on Thursday night at the Waldorf Asteria, I think it was in New York where Roger Ailes got the First Amendment Award, a number of reporters from the AP and Reuters who were present at the event used a standing ovation to sneak out of the ballroom before Ailes spoke.

 I need to find a drink anyway.

-What is this mean?
+What does this mean?

-These people don't want to even expose themselves to alternative points of views, and this is what is Stalinist about it.
+These people don't want to even expose themselves to alternative points of views and this is what is Stalinist about it.

 Not only do they not want to expose themselves, they want to shut them down.